dotnetjunkie/blog/content/posts/ambient-composition-model.md

 }
 {{< / highlightEx >}}

 Internally, `AmbientShoppingBasketContextProvider` makes use of .NET's `AsyncLocal<T>` to ensure creation and caching of `DbContext`.
 It provides a cache for a single asynchronous flow of operations (typically, within a request).
-In other words, `AsyncLocal<T>` provides ambient data.
+In other words, `AsyncLocal<T>` stores ambient data.

 `AmbientShoppingBasketContextProvider` is an adapter hiding the use of `AsyncLocal<T>` from the application, preventing this implementation detail from leaking out.
 From the perspective of `ShoppingBasketRepository`, it doesn’t know whether ambient state is involved or not.
 You could have transparently provided the repository with a “closure-esque” implementation.